tinfoilboy/CTML/README.md

 `CTML::Node` contains eight methods for manipulation of a current node.
 Almost all of these methods are chainable.

 There are two methods for getting a string from `CTML::Node`.
 The first of which is `CTML::Node::ToString(bool, int)`, which returns the current node and all of its children as a string representing each element.
-The parameter, `readable`, determines if the document should be returned as all one line.
-Or as an indented, and multiline string.
-The other parameter, `indentLevel` is an integer representing how many indents (four spaces each) should be used if `readable` is true.
-This is ignored if `readable` is false.
+The parameter, `readability` is an enum defined in `Node.h`, which currently can be equal to, `SINGLE_LINE`, `MULTILINE`, or `MULTILINE_BR`.
+This only determines how the string should be formatted.
+The `indentLevel` parameter is used to determine how many four space blocks the children of each element be indented by, this only is used if `readability` is either `MULTILINE` or `MULTILINE_BR`.

 The other method is `CTML:::Node:GetTreeString(int)`, which returns the current node and it's children as a tree view.
 The `indentLevel` parameter is an integer representing how many indents (four spaces each) should be used in representing the nesting of the nodes.